Chris Ayres

-Chris Ayres is a screenwriter, a contributing editor at British GQ, and author.
+Chris Ayres is an English born screenwriter, a contributing editor at British GQ, and author.
 He wrote the book War Reporting for Cowards, and co-wrote Ozzy Osbourne's memoir I Am Ozzy, which became a New York Times Best-Seller.

 As a screenwriter, he has sold scripts to Apple TV+, CBS network and Ingenious Media, the latter in partnership with XIX Entertainment and Endeavor Content.

 Ayres's recent work for British GQ has included a long-form article about Donald Trump's friendship with Mike Tyson in the late 1980s, and an in-depth profile of Instagram star Dan Bilzerian.

 War Reporting for Cowards

 First published in 2005, War Reporting for Cowards is an account of being embedded with a forward reconnaissance unit of the U.S. Marines in the run-up to - and during - the 2003 invasion of Iraq.